 Teacher and children bring all kinds of variety in salad vegetables and yummy fruits along with plates, dishes, bowls, table mat, forks, vegetable peelers, plastic knives.
 Aprons are arranged and chef-caps are prepared.
-Children help the teacher rinse the food and then cut and prepare a salad for snack!
+Children help the teacher rinse the food and then cut and prepare a salad for a snack!

 Making white Butter

-Ingredients and items needed: Whipping cream (liquid, in the milk/cream department of the grocery store), glass jar with cover, pinch of salt, bread.
+Ingredients and items needed: Whipping cream (liquid, in the milk/cream department of the grocery store), glass jar with cover, a pinch of salt, bread.

-Teacher explains to the children that butter is made from the milk that the cows give.
+The teacher explains to the children that butter is made from the milk that the cows give.

 It makes butter!
 A pinch of salt is added and mixed.
 It is spread on the bread.
 Bread with white butter….
 Yum!
 And, they made it themselves!

-Extension in cooking recipes: Children may also bake their own cake with lots of fruits, with the help of teacher.
+Extension in cooking recipes: Children may also bake their own cake with lots of fruits, with the help of a teacher.

 DRAMATIC PLAY IDEAS

 The dramatic play area is turned into a Farm store by providing shopping baskets, plastic fruits and vegetables, a cash register and play money, grocery bags, paper, pencils (for shopping lists), etc. children become shopkeepers and customers and do the role-play.

 Children do some farming/gardening in the school garden